6 Simple Steps in Making Liquid Soap with Fragrance Oils (Hand Soap & Body Wash)

 Safety & Hygiene Best Practices

-Clearly label your product and recommend a patch test
+- Clearly label your product and include usage instructions

-Store finished soap in a sealed bottle in a cool, dry space
+- Store finished soap in sealed containers, in a cool, dry place

 🧼 Scent Blend Ideas for Liquid Soap Base (0.8% per 100ml)